theo-morlevat/projet-snake/README.md

 ---

-## Vue d'ensemble :
+## Global view :

-Le projet Snake a pour objectif de faciliter l'analyse de fichiers d'alignement de séquences et de générer un résumé des résultats exploitable en laboratoire.
-Il a été conçu pour permettre le traitement des fichiers **SAM (Sequence Alignment/Map)** à distance, offrant ainsi la possibilité de séparer les outils informatiques des données biologiques et de garantir qu’aucun script ne pollue les dossiers d’expérimentation.
-Ces scripts ont été pensés pour rester accessibles et compréhensibles par des biologistes, sans nécessiter de compétences avancées en programmation.
+The Snake project aims to facilitate sequence alignment file analysis and generate a summary of the results usable in the laboratory.
+It was designed to allow the processing of long-range **SAM (Sequence Alignment/Map)** files, thus offering the possibility of separating computer tools from biological data and to ensure that no scripts pollute the experimental files.
+These scripts were designed to remain accessible and understandable to biologists, without requiring advanced programming skills.

-### Caractéristiques
+### Features
-- **Analyse complète** : Statistiques globales, qualité de l'alignement, analyse des paires de lectures.
+- **Complete analysis** : Overall statistics, alignment quality, reading pair analysis.
-- **Parsing robuste** : Décodage des champs CIGAR et FLAG conformes aux spécifications SAM officielles.
+- **Robust parsing** : Decoding of CIGAR and FLAG fields in accordance with official SAM specifications.
-- **Extraction de séquences** : Génération automatique de fichiers au format FASTA (séparation des reads mappés, non mappés et partiellement alignés).
+- **Sequence extraction** : Automatic generation of files in FASTA format (separation of mapped, unmapped and partially aligned reads).
-- **Architecture modulaire** : Séparation stricte entre code source et données expérimentales
+- **Modular architecture** : Strict separation between source code and experimental data.
-- **Interaction utilisateur** : Options interactives adaptées aux biologistes sans compétences informatiques avancées.
+- **User interaction** : Interactive options suitable for biologists without advanced computer skills.

-**Note** : Les auteurs ont choisi de commenter abondamment leur code en français, afin de le rendre accessible aux biologistes francophones.
-En parallèle, les scripts utilisent des noms de variables explicites et des docstrings (Python) en anglais, facilitant ainsi la compréhension et l’utilisation par la communauté scientifique internationale.
+**Note** : The authors chose to comment their code extensively in French to make it accessible to French-speaking biologists.
+In addition, the scripts use explicit variable names and docstrings (Python) in English, thus facilitating understanding and use by the international scientific community.

 ---